 The Jorgensen Center for the Performing Arts was constructed in 1956 for orchestra performances.
 Over the years, it has been modified to accommodate events and gatherings ranging from student functions to theater performances.
 The building contains five levels, including mezzanine levels above the basement and first floor.
 With a total of 76,408 square feet of space, the lower floor houses the Little Theatre, the Jorgensen Gallery, and a television studio.
 The upper floors contain a 2,600-seat auditorium, lobby areas, and support facilities.
 One of the shortcomings of the building is the lack of a fly loft.
 This project will evaluate the need for such capacity.
 Also included in the project are life safety, mechanical and electrical systems improvements, ADA modifications, and perimeter drainage repairs.
-The design for the life safety improvements (including a new fire alarm) will be complete in May 2009; construction/installation will commence following bid award.
+Construction has begun on the life safety improvements (including a new fire alarm) and will be complete in 2010.
+A separate project to replace the existing seating, install new sloped risers and upgrade interior finishes is in design.